 However, this research is not without limitations.
 First, we acknowledge administrative data constraints, as we were unable to control for potential confounding factors, such as history of child maltreatment (Stones & Dennis, 2023; Whitten et al., 2023), self-control (Skjærvø et al.,2021) and motivation to change (Oliver et al., 2010; Stones & Dennis, 2023).
 Secondly, failing to account for multiple treatment attempts after the first treatment and before contact with the criminal justice system might increase the success of the first treatment.
-Third, this research could not consider some sources of censoring, such as pre-treatment criminality information before 2010 and receiving adolescent SUT (left truncation), and mortality and open legal proceedings (right truncation).
+Third, this research could not consider some sources of censoring, such as pre-treatment criminality information before 2010 and receiving adolescent SUT, and mortality and open legal proceedings.
 In a similar line, given that not all offences are reported to police and not all of them prosecuted by the criminal justice system (especially minor offences), the true rates of offending are likely to have been underestimated (Gisev et al.,2019; Havnes et al., 2012).
+Arguably, offenses with a sentence of imprisonment could preclude from occurring a less restrictive and more ample offense with a condemnatory sentence, thus considering that would be a suitable competing risk to account when estimating the probability of an event.
+However, these events are not totally complementary because offenses only account for a quarter of the offenses with a condemnatory sentence; and given that the offense date differs and the application of judiciary measures, many patients could commit offenses with different judiciary outcomes in parallel.

+Standardization of survival probabilities and restricted mean survival times often involve assumptions about the data (e.g., no measurement error, independence of observations, correct specification of the functional form of the time to event models), which may not be fully accountable in an observational design.
+However, we believe that the sample size, nationwide records (multicentre and across all administrative regions), the number considerable of covariates, testing several model specifications in terms of fit to the data and parsimony may ameliorate these limitations.

 Regarding the generalizability of results, studying the case of Chile seeks to be informative to other countries in Latin America, even though we recognize that the economic and social context can vary within the region.
 However, we propose that our findings might be more pertinent to the mentioned region than current evidence from the global north.
-Finally, this research recognises that the reasons related to offending are multifactorial and although SUT provides important benefits in terms of health and crime prevention, it is not feasible to expect that SUT by itself can address the broader social issues that triggers criminality, including structural factors such as social inequality, poverty and drug control legal frameworks (Best & Colman, 2019; Gisev et al, 2019; Turnbull, 2019).
+Finally, this research recognises that the reasons related to offending are multifactorial, offenses themselves can be very heterogeneous, and although SUT provides important benefits in terms of health and crime prevention, it is not feasible to expect that SUT by itself can address the broader social issues that triggers criminality, including structural factors such as social inequality, poverty and drug control legal frameworks (Best & Colman, 2019; Gisev et al, 2019; Turnbull, 2019).

 CONCLUSIONS